jakubboucek/php-composer-consistency/README.md

 ```

 ### Strict mode
-In strict mode Checker throws Exception when is unable to read Composer's files used to
+In strict mode, the checker throws Exception when is unable to read Composer's files used to
 compute vendor consistency.
 Default value: `off`.

 Turn on Strict mode: